openstack/charm-hacluster/README.md

 ## Mandatory Relation Data (deprecated)

-Principle charms should provide basic corosync configuration:
+Principal charms should provide basic corosync configuration:

     corosync\_bindiface: The network interface to use for cluster messaging. corosync\_mcastport: The multicast port to use for cluster messaging.

 however, these can also be provided via configuration on the hacluster charm itself.
-If configuration is provided directly to the hacluster charm, this will be preferred over these relation options from the principle charm.
+If configuration is provided directly to the hacluster charm, this will be preferred over these relation options from the principal charm.

 ## Resource Configuration